Lendermarket Review 2023: 16% Too Good To Be True?

 Disadvantages

-• Extension Periods: In some cases, loans can be extended up to 240 days, which gives investors significantly less liquidity.
+• Loan Extensions: Loans can be extended up to 240 days in some cases, which provides investors with significantly less liquidity.

 Lendermarket Alternatives